 There are 10 Standardized Medicare Supplement Plans.
 Each plan has a designated letter (Plan A, Plan B, etc.) and a specific set of basic and extra benefits.
 The Medicare terminology may be confusing, but there is no connection between Medicare Medigap Plans, such as Plan A, and Original Medicare Parts, such as Part A.

-Medicare Supplement or Medigap plans are standardized, meaning that any plan bought from one insurance company is identical to the same plan bought from any other insurance company.
-The main difference is the price and it may be quite significant.
+Medicare Supplement or Medigap plans are standardized, meaning that any plan bought from one insurance company is identical to the same plan purchased from any other insurance company.
+The main difference is the price, and it may be quite significant.
 To receive Liberty Medicare quotes, please fill out our Medicare Supplement Quote or give us a call at 877-657-7477.

 Understanding Medigap Plans

 Medicare Supplement Plan A provides the core benefits.
-All other Medicare Supplement plans (Plan B, Plan C, etc.) share the common core with Plan A and in addition provide extra benefits.
+All other Medicare Supplement plans (Plan B, Plan C, etc.) share the common core with Plan A and also provide extra benefits.

-Insurance companies that sell Medigap policies don’t have to offer every Medigap policy, but at a minimum they must offer the basic benefits – Medicare Supplement Plan A.
+Insurance companies that sell Medigap policies don’t have to offer every Medigap policy, but at a minimum, they must provide the basic benefits – Medicare Supplement Plan A.

-If they do offer any other Medicare Supplement Insurance plan, they must also offer either Medicare Supplement Plan C, or Medicare Supplement Plan F. There are also SELECT plans where you must use special hospitals and, in some cases, doctors.
+If they do offer any other Medicare Supplement Insurance plan, they must also offer Medicare Supplement Plan C, or Medicare Supplement Plan F. There are also SELECT plans where you must use special hospitals and, in some cases, doctors.
 They are generally less expensive than the regular plans.

 Here is the partial list of the various Medigap plans.
-It includes the basic plan (Plan A) and other plans that are most often used:
+It includes the basic plan (Plan A) and other plans used most often:

 Do you need help choosing the right plan for you?
-Find easy side-by-side comparison in How to Compare Medicare Supplement Plans, or give us call for assistance at 877-657-7477.
+Find easy side-by-side comparison in How to Compare Medicare Supplement Plans, or give us a call for assistance at 877-657-7477.

 Enrolling in a Medicare Supplement insurance policy gives you peace of mind from the financial exposure of Original Medicare out-of-pocket costs which may be significant!

 Note: If you have other coverage, such as an employer group health insurance, you may not need Medigap insurance.
-Contact Liberty Medicare for any help determining any sort of coverage overlap.
+Contact Liberty Medicare for any help determining any coverage overlap.

 Medicare Supplement Eligibility

 You are eligible for Medigap insurance plan if: